[{{{type}}}] {{{reason}}}

 These checkpoints are helping to change society's attitude about driving while under the influence of intoxicating liquor or drugs.

-LAS CRUCES, SAN ANTONIO - White Sands Missile Range (WSMR) has planned road closures on U.S. 70 and U.S. 380 for Wednesday, February 25, 2026.
+LAS CRUCES - White Sands Missile Range (WSMR) will have a planned road closure on US70 for Wednesday, April 29, 2026.

 WARNING: All articles and photos with a byline or photo credit are copyrighted to the author or photographer.
 You may not use any information found within the articles without asking permission AND giving attribution to the source.
 Photos can be requested and may incur a nominal fee for use personally or commercially.